Regulatory actions for Nov. 26, 2025

 Nov.
 26, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: GE Healthcare.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Biogen, BMS, Eisai, Innovent, Novartis, Otsuka, Regeneron, Sanofi, Sarepta, Teva.

 Briefs